marinalenza/100daysofcode/log.md

 - They don't have video lessons on this chapter
 - Great news: I have a schoolarship for the Introduction to Descripitive Statistics by Udacity

+### **Day 4: 03/05/2018**

+- Functions lessons
+- I like this lesson, it didn't have any videos, but it teachs very well about functions
+- Learned how to make a header file
+- Next lesson is about classes finally